 Load Data from Amazon S3 in Parallel Using UDF

-This section explains how to load data from Amazon S3 into Exasol in parallel by using UDF scripting.
+This article explains how to load data from Amazon S3 into Exasol in parallel by using UDF scripting.

 You can load data into Exasol from Amazon S3 in parallel by using a Lua script and a Python UDF (user defined function).
 This script allows you to load data from multiple files in S3 into one table in Exasol by establishing multiple connections between S3 and Exasol.